auca/com.341/Practice 1/ish/Readme.md

 4. Start a new shell instance.

+5. Copy the `ish` directory from your machine to the emulated system with `scp`.
+   The target directory should have the architecture name `arm64` or `amd64` at the end of its name.

+        scp -r ish user@127.0.0.1:~/ish_<arch>

-5. Log in into the Debian system through SSH.
+6. Log in into the Debian system through SSH.

         ssh -p 2222 user@127.0.0.1

-6. Clone a remote repository with project files to the home directory on Debian from the new SSH season.

-        git clone ssh://<AUCA Login>@auca.space:/~/os/task_01.git

 7. Go into the newly created directory `task_01`.

-        cd task_01
+        cd ish_<arch>

    In this task, you need to perform a number of system calls to the Linux kernel on the 64-bit ARMv8 CPU architecture.